Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 What did he do, man?

-He really was gonna run away.
+He ain't really was going to run away.

 Like, come on, man.

-Hey, hey, yo, y'all, y'all didn't hear the and this is very common, right?
+Hey, hey, yo, y'all, y'all didn't need to.

-People a lot of the times they think, Oh, yo, why'd you guys go so hard?
+People, a lot of the times, they think, oh, yo, why'd you guys go so hard?

 Blah, blah, blah, blah, blah.

-That when you work in law enforcement, right?
+You guys got to understand, right, that when you work in law enforcement, right?

 A lot of these crooks, they're not reasonable people.